 When we think of a good consumer experience, we’re apt to think of the experience itself—going to a movie, eating a good meal, or staying at a nice hotel.
-But the pleasure of that experience, says Helen Chun, School of Hotel Administration, extends beyond the boundaries of the event itself.
+But the pleasure of that experience, says Helen Chun, Hotel Administration, extends beyond the boundaries of the event itself.

 “I’m looking at what happens before the consumer arrives at your property, the pre-consumption stage, and then what happens after the visit, the post-consumption stage,” Chun says.
 “It’s a more holistic view of consumer experience that has provided many exciting research opportunities.”